aokeson/website/content/authors/admin/_index.md

 I am a third year PhD student advised by [James Fogarty](https://homes.cs.washington.edu/~jfogarty/) in [Computer Science and Engineering](https://www.cs.washington.edu/) at the University of Washington.
 I research how to use **machine learning** and **data analytics** to help individuals and doctors better **understand** and **make decisions** based on health data.

+During the summer of 2020 I am interning with [Jenn Wortman Vaughan](http://www.jennwv.com/) and [Hanna Wallach](http://dirichlet.net/) in the [FATE group](https://www.microsoft.com/en-us/research/theme/fate/) at Microsoft Research in New York City.